Inference for Treatment Effects Conditional on Generalized Principal Strata using Instrumental Variables: Examples

+and $S_c = Q\{ D(1) = h, D(0)=c \mid D(1) = h, D(0) \ne h\}$.
+Here, $S_c$ and the sub-LATEs can all be written as \eqref{eq:parameter} for appropriate choices of $g$ and $\mathcal R'$. \cite{kline2016evaluating} show that these separate sub-LATE parameters are of substantive interest, and identify them under additional assumptions including imposing a multinomial normal selection model.
+Our framework allows inference on these sub-LATE parameters without imposing such additional assumptions sufficient to identify them. \end{example}

-\begin{example} \cite{kirkeboen2016field} study the effects of fields of study on earnings.
-In their setting, $\mathcal D = \{0, 1, 2\}$ represent three fields of study, ordered by their (soft) admission cutoffs from the lowest to the highest.
-The instrument is $Z \in \{0,1,2\}$, with $Z = 1$ when the student crosses the (soft) admission cutoff for field 1, $Z = 2$ when the student crosses the (soft) admission cutoff for field 2, and $Z = 0$ otherwise.
-The authors assume that $Z$ is exogenous in the sense that $Q$ satisfies Assumption \ref{as:exog} and impose the following monotonicity conditions:
+\begin{example} \cite{kirkeboen2016field} study the effects of college field of study on earnings.
+In their setting, $\mathcal D = \{0, 1, 2\}$ represents three fields of study, ordered by their (soft) admission cutoffs from lowest to highest.
+The instrument is $Z \in \{0,1,2\}$, where $Z = 1$ when the student crosses the (soft) admission cutoff for field 1 but not for field 2, $Z = 2$ when the student crosses the (soft) admission cutoff for field 2, and $Z = 0$ otherwise.
+The authors assume that $Z$ is exogenous in the sense that $Q$ satisfies Assumption \ref{as:exog}, and they impose:

-The conditions in \eqref{eq:monotonicity1}--\eqref{eq:monotonicity2} require that crossing the cutoff for field 1 or 2 weakly encourages them towards that field.
+The monotonicity conditions in \eqref{eq:monotonicity1}--\eqref{eq:monotonicity2} require that crossing the cutoff for field 1 or 2 weakly encourages students toward that field.
 They further impose the following ``irrelevance'' conditions: